angrysky56/mcp-logic/README.md

 # MCP-Logic

 An MCP server providing automated reasoning capabilities using Prover9/Mace4 for AI systems.
-This server enables logical theorem proving and model finding through a clean MCP interface.
+This server enables logical theorem proving and logical model verification through a clean MCP interface.

+## Design Philosophy

+MCP-Logic bridges the gap between AI systems and formal logic by providing a robust interface to Prover9/Mace4.
+What makes it special:

+- **AI-First Design**: Built specifically for AI systems to perform automated reasoning
+- **Knowledge Validation**: Enables formal verification of knowledge representations and logical implications
+- **Clean Integration**: Seamless integration with the Model Context Protocol (MCP) ecosystem
+- **Deep Reasoning**: Support for complex logical proofs with nested quantifiers and multiple premises
+- **Real-World Applications**: Particularly useful for validating AI knowledge models and reasoning chains

 ## Features